 Coverage and Data Speeds

-U-Call coverage was excellent, but data speeds were mediocre.
-I had at least 2G/EDGE connection everywhere I went, even on small islands, and it was usable most of the time.
+U-Call coverage was excellent, but data speeds were not.
+That said, I had at least 2G/EDGE connection everywhere I went, even on small islands, and it was usable most of the time.
 I was even able to stream videos from Youtube in parts of Tongatapu, ‘Eua, and Vava’u while tethering my laptop to my phone.